rodrigobarona/payload-anjos/README.md

 A modern ecommerce storefront powered by Payload and Next.js.
 This template provides all the essential features to build and manage a beautiful online store.

+## 🌐 Live demo

+You can access the live demo of the template at [https://ecommerce.mandala.sh/en](https://ecommerce.mandala.sh/en).

 ## ✨ Features

 - **Modern Storefront**: A beautiful and fast storefront built with Next.js and Tailwind CSS.